tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <summary>
 What is the point of using ensemble learning?</summary>

-Ensemble learning is a method were multiple models are combined into one powerful predictor.
-In classification instances, the different models might make a final prediction by calculating which class had the most votes.
+Ensemble learning is a method where multiple models are combined into one powerful predictor.
+In classification instances, the different models might make a final prediction by calculating which class had the most votes or predictions.
 In regression instances,  the mean of all results is typically taken and then offered as the final prediction.
 </details>

 <details>